leanprover/lean4/src/lake/README.md

 **Configuration Options**

 * `srcDir`: The subdirectory of the package's source directory containing the library's source files.
 Defaults to the package's `srcDir`.
 (This will be passed to `lean` as the `-R` option.)
 * `roots`: An `Array` of root module `Name`(s) of the library.
 Submodules of these roots (e.g., `Lib.Foo` of `Lib`) are considered part of the library.
-Defaults to a single root of the library's upper camel case name.
+Defaults to a single root of the target's name.
 * `globs`: An `Array` of module `Glob`(s) to build for the library.
 The term `glob` comes from [file globs](https://en.wikipedia.org/wiki/Glob_(programming)) (e.g., `foo/*`) on Unix.
 A submodule glob builds every Lean source file within the module's directory (i.e., ``Glob.submodules `Foo`` is essentially equivalent to a theoretical `import Foo.*`).
 Local imports of glob'ed files (i.e., fellow modules of the workspace) are also recursively built.
 Defaults to a `Glob.one` of each of the library's  `roots`.
 * `libName`: The `String` name of the library.
 Used as a base for the file names of its static and dynamic binaries.
-Defaults to the upper camel case name of the target.
+Defaults to the name of the target.
 * `extraDepTargets`: An `Array` of [target](#custom-targets) names to build before the library's modules.
 * `defaultFacets`: An `Array` of library facets to build on a bare `lake build` of the library.
 For example, setting this to `#[LeanLib.sharedLib]` will build the shared library facet.
 * `nativeFacets`: An `Array` of [module facets](#defining-new-facets) to build and combine into the library's static and shared libraries.
 Defaults to ``#[Module.oFacet]`` (i.e., the object file compiled from the Lean source).